We are reader-supported. If you buy through links on our site, we may earn a small commission.

 There are many racing shoes that could fall within this category, and a lot of them cost more than the Abruzzi shoes.
 None however reach the level of quality and luxury that these shoes offer.
 Don’t misunderstand, the price is still quite restrictive, but worth every penny.

 Finally, the personalisation available is incredible.
 From colours and materials, to your name and flag on the strap, you will become one with this boot.
 Is it expensive?
 Yes.
-Is it worth the price to feel and look like an F1 pilot?
-Absolutely
+Is it worth for an aspiring sim racer?
+Absolutely.

 Frequently Asked Questions